Host Firewall

 Adjust the Host Policy to Your Environment

-As long as the host endpoint is running in audit mode, communications disallowed by the policy won’t be dropped.
-They will however be reported by cilium-dbg monitor as action audit.
-The audit mode thus allows you to adjust the host policy to your environment, to avoid unexpected connection breakages.
+As long as the host endpoint runs in audit mode, communications disallowed by the policy are not dropped.
+Nevertheless, they are reported by cilium-dbg monitor, as action audit.
+With these reports, the audit mode allows you to adjust the host policy to your environment in order to avoid unexpected connection breakages.

 Policy verdict log: flow 0x0 local EP ID 1687, remote ID 6, proto 1, ingress, action allow, match L3-Only, 192.168.60.12 -> 192.168.60.11 EchoRequest